So, Marie, from somewhere (I suspect the US considering the question) asked the following thing:

 If I hear a kid or an elder say it, I may barely notice.
-If I hear it from the mouth of an adult, I may be shocked myself or burst out into laughter, depending on who said it and why they did.
+If I hear it from the mouth of an adult, I may be surprised myself or even a bit amused, depending on who said it and why they did.

 And, my special winner prize in being ridiculously pathetic is using “Ooh la la!” in order to sound French.

 Maybe you want to thank me too.
 If this is the case, there are many ways you can do that.
 Just click on the logo below:

 54 thoughts on “Do French people really use the expression “Ooh La La”?”

 Americans don’t say ooh la la to sound french or impress anyone, at some point in the 50s or 60 in hollywood it became and expression about a situation or , someone sexy.
 Like a wife gets ready for a night out with her husband and she comes down the stairs ready to go and he says oooh la la meaning you look great, sexy etc. I’m not sure when it started but I was born in 1963 and I heard it all through the 60s and 70s.
 The grin was probably because she was flirting with you by saying that, but you din’t catch on LOL

 Yes, it became a reference to something sexy (or impressive, or exciting), in reference of France, French chic, the French or something along those lines.

 I’ve heard it in many non-sexy contexts, almost always referenced to something pertaining to French or France, and no, I know for a fact that she wasn’t hitting on me, and there was nothing sexy or romantic about the situation and the thing that triggered her “ooh la la”.

 “Oh la la” in French it’s like the American expression, “Ho my god”.